opensearch-project/documentation-website/_observing-your-data/alerting/settings.md

 `plugins.scheduled_jobs.request_timeout` | 10s | The timeout for the request that sweeps shards for jobs.
 `plugins.alerting.comments_enabled` | `false` | Enables or disables comments for the Alerting plugin.
 `plugins.alerting.comments_history_max_docs` | 1000 | The maximum number of comments to store in the `.opensearch-alerting-comments-history-<date>` index before creating a new index.
-`plugins.alerting.comments_history_max_age` | 30d | The oldest document to store in a `.opensearch-alerting-comments-history-<date>` index before creating a new one.
-If the number of comments in this time period does not exceed `comments_history_max_docs`, one index is created per period (for example, one every 30 days).
+`plugins.alerting.comments_history_max_age` | 30d | The oldest document to store in an `.opensearch-alerting-comments-history-<date>` index before creating a new one.
+If the number of comments in the specified time period does not exceed `comments_history_max_docs`, then 1 index is created per period (for example, 1 every 30 days).
 `plugins.alerting.comments_history_rollover_period` | 12h | How often to check if the `.opensearch-alerting-comments-history-write` alias should roll over to a new index and delete old comment history indexes.
 `plugins.alerting.comments_history_retention_period` | 60d | The time to keep comment history indexes before automatic deletion.
 `plugins.alerting.max_comment_character_length` | 2000 | The maximum character length of a comment.